PHBS/MLF/README.md

 ## Course overview
 With the advent of computation power and big data, machine learning (ML) recently became one of the most spotlighted research field in industry and academia.
 This course provides a broad introduction to ML in theoretical and practical perspectives.
 Through this course, students will learn the intuition and implementation behind the popular ML methods and gain hands-on experience of using ML software packages such as SK-learn and Tensorflow.
 This course will also explore the possibility of applying ML to finance and business.
 Each student is required to complete a final course project.
-__This year, the compliance analytics team in HSBC bank will give 2-3 guest lectures throughout the course to demonstrate how ML is developed and shared in banking industry.
+__This year, the compliance analytics team in HSBC bank (Gunagzhou) will give 2 guest lectures to demonstrate how ML is developed and shared in banking industry.__

 ## Prerequisites
 This course assumes prior knowkedge in probability/statistics and experience in Python.
 This course is ideally recommended for those who have taken introductory ML/AI courses from undergraduate program.